kavin0805/QubeCinemas/README.md

 Overview
 This project is built using Ant Design (AntD) as the primary UI framework.
 It includes a customized table with advanced filtering, a search box, and a loading animation for better user experience.
+Additionally, a mock API server is used for testing with json-server.

 ✅ 1.
 Ant Design Framework